heart attack

 Preventive Measures

 Regular exercise is another crucial component of heart attack prevention.
 An active lifestyle can reduce blood pressure, prevent heart disease, and lower cholesterol by exercising 30 minutes or more five times a week.
-Exercise also reduces the risk of heart attacks as a result of stress management.
+Exercise also reduces the risk of heart attacks through stress management.

 Deep breathing exercises, yoga, and meditation are effective stress-reduction methods that can lower the risk of heart disease.
 These exercises assist in lowering blood pressure, controlling heart rate, and lowering the release of stress chemicals like cortisol.